surveyjs/survey-creator/packages/survey-creator-core/README.md

 ## Install

-Install the UI package for your framework — `survey-creator-core` comes with it as a dependency:
+Install the UI package for your framework. `survey-creator-core` is a peer dependency of each one: npm 7 and later install it automatically; with pnpm or Yarn 1, add it explicitly:

 ```sh
 npm install survey-creator-react   # React